briancamp/profile/README.md

 Various home directory config files.

-WARNING: The author is an unapologetic user of vi and fan of ls colors.
+WARNING: The author is a vi user and fan of ls colors.